UBC-CIC/AI-Learning-Assistant/docs/securityGuide.md

 #### Account-level monitoring recommendations:

 - Enable Security Hub in the AWS Management Console for the target region (e.g., ca-central-1)
-- Integrate Security Hub with AWS services (e.g., GuardDuty, Config, Macie) for comprehensive security analysis
+- Integrate Security Hub with AWS services (e.g., GuardDuty) for comprehensive security analysis
 - Use Security Hub Insights to identify and prioritize security issues across AWS accounts

 #### How to Use: